abadithela/Flow-Constraints/README.md

 </p>

 ### Road Network
 This road network is another example of placing static obstacles using the flow-cut algorithm.
-The grid world in this case is a road network with two lanes and intersection.
-The initial position of the car is marked 'S', the intermediate state is 'I' and the goal state is 'T'.
+The grid world in this case is a road network with two lanes and intersections.
+The initial position of the car is marked 'S', the intermediate cell is 'I' and the goal cell is 'T'.
-The algorithm fins a set static obstacles to cut the flow around 'I' (labeled Flow 3 - there is no flow from cell S to cell T) but still enable a max flow of 2 for the flow from S to I (Flow 1) and from I to T (Flow 2).
+The algorithm finds a set of static obstacles to cut the flow around 'I' (labeled Flow 3 - there is no flow from cell S to cell T) but still enable a max flow of 2 for the flow from S to I (Flow 1) and from I to T (Flow 2).
 Note that this framework does not minimize the number of obstacles.
 <p align="center">
   <img src="road_network/animations/road_network_colors.png">
 </p>